SEMANTiCS-org/2025-semantics-org.github.io/content/cfp_rev_rep.md

 -   Submissions should follow the guidelines of IOS Press.
 Details are available at https://www.iospress.com/book-article-instructions.
 -   Authors need to use the [Word template](https://www.iospress.com/sites/default/files/media/files/2022-06/ECRC-Author-Instructions-and-tools-Word.zip) or [LaTeX](https://vtex-soft.github.io/texsupport.IOS-Book-Article/) template provided by IOS Press.
 Overleaf users can copy the project [from here](https://www.overleaf.com/read/gkkspcvjgwxv#563836) (follow instructions in the abstract).
 -   Abstract submission is mandatory for all papers.
-To aid the review and bidding process, we highly encourage authors to submit structured abstracts.
+To aid the review and bidding process, we highly encourage authors to submit structured abstracts (follow the instructions [here](https://2025-eu.semantics.cc/page/cfp_abstract))
 -   All papers and abstracts have to be submitted electronically via EasyChair.
 -   Submissions must be in English.
 -   Submissions must adhere to the fair use of Large Language Models.
 Please refer to the SEMANTiCS [full policy](https://2025-eu.semantics.cc/page/llm-policy) for more details.